Independence-DEV/Courseo/README.md

 # Courseo
-A simple platform to sell your online courses : https://courseo.xyz/
+A simple platform to sell your online courses :https://courseo.xyz/

+Example of website generate with Courseo : https://i-dev.courseo.xyz/
 ## Steps to deploy the application
 `php composer update`